WINPROG20142015/Selfie-Killer/README.md

   - If you hit a normal person or miss a selfie-whore – MC’s [3] FPS(Speed) and [4]Battery(Health) will decrease .

+* Game Features
+ 3 Stages: Rizal Park / Megamall / Araneta Coliseum

+ * Win State: complete rounds w/out your battery going to 0%

+  - [1] S.Goals: complete sub tasks to gain more upgrade points (ex: don’t miss one selfie-whore) and etc.

+  - [2] Upgrade System: upgrading MC’s weapons will help with his weapon’s range – giving him [5]skills at times too.
+After every stage he gets upgrade points – depending on his performance.

+  - [3] FPS – MC’s performance in dealing with blockades will determine his FPS.
+The faster the FPS – more points and better experience

+  - [4] Upgrade System – Not only will he have different weapons, he can also upgrade them as well.
+But since we are uncertain of our programming capacity, there can only be 2 upgrades per weapons.
+(4 weapons at most)

+  - [5] Skills – The MC will also gain skills depending on his weapon and its upgrades.
+Players must use this carefully though – some may have AOEs that would harm normal people as well